aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/zsuzsannaDosztanyi/index.md

 > Hint: Predict disordered binding regions (e.g. with ANCHOR)

-> You can add the VGTQTS motif to the search too.
+> You can add the VGTQTS motif to the search too in the motif window

 > Is the matching region predicted to have a disordered binding region?